mcg/couchdb-solr2/README.md

 Details of the installation of all dependencies is not going to be covered here, so hopefully a general outline will suffice.

-First install a version of CouchDB which supports external processes.
-As of r727136 external support is in the official Subversion trunk.
+CouchDB-Solr2 requires Python 2.5.x or greater.

+CouchDB-Solr2 requires r727136 or newer of CouchDB (which has support for external processes).

 [Install Solr](http://wiki.apache.org/solr/SolrInstall), then copy the `schema.xml` file from this distribution to the `conf` directory in your Solr